Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 Because of this, the next section is crucial.

-You won’t know whether a dish has lead by sight.
-But, you can check for some red flags.
+You won’t know whether a dish contains lead by sight, but you can check for some physical red flags, such as:

-• Decorated traditional pottery used in some Asian communities.
-Lead in vintage dishes, especially made before 1971 – more on that later.
+- Decorated traditional pottery or vintage dishes used in some Asian communities, especially made before 1971.

-• There’s likely lead in china plates & bowls if decorations are above the glaze instead of underneath (if you can feel the decoration when rubbing your finger over the dish).
+- Leachable lead is likely if decorations are present above the glaze instead of underneath (if you can feel the decoration when rubbing your finger over the dish).
 Or if you notice brushstrokes above the glazed surface.

-• Lead & cadmium in dishes is frequent with bright red, orange, & yellow color patterns (unless you’re sure the creator uses lead-free glaze).
+- Bright red, orange, & yellow color patterns have a higher likelihood of containing lead (unless you’re sure the creator uses lead-free glaze).

 There are several ways to get lead poisoning.